icon icon

 Here is the method:

 Start each day in the week leading up to the time change by changing your toddler’s bedtime.
-Move wake-up time and meal times by 10 to 15 minutes earlier (or later if it falls daylight savings).
+Move wake-up time and meal times by 10 to 15 minutes earlier (or later if it falls during daylight savings).
 This gentle transition lets your child’s internal clock adjust gradually, reducing the effect of time change.

 2. Follow a Regular Program: Parent Child Relationship